oferei/json-gate/README.md

 Let's start by analyzing the schema given in the example above.
 * The top type is an object (as opposed to an array)
-* It should have a property named _query_, which should be a string of up to 32 characters
+* It should have a property named _query_, which should be a string with between 1 and 64 characters
 * It may optionaly have a property named _maxResults_, which should be an integer with a maximum value of 20
-* If _maxResults_ is missing, it will be generated with the value 10
+* If _maxResults_ is missing, it will be generated with a value of 10

 See Attributes section below to learn about more possibilities.